ptemrz/grupp3/README.md

 # Grupp3
-Next daily scrum 2019-12-06 08:45
+Next daily scrum 2019-12-09 13:00

-Kanban system in use.
+Scrum board in use.
 See Slack for more information.

 ## Happy coding!